SeanDS/dump-lotus/README.md

     date.
 If two pages have these exact values, but different content, they will be considered the same and only one copy will be saved.

-## Inserting data into WordPress
-There is also a set of classes to interface with WordPress via `WP-CLI`.

-### Instructions
-1. Create WordPress users manually.
-  - This step is not automated as users may already exist, have different names or the users associated with Lotus Notes pages may not be part of the new site.
-  - The users are mapped to WordPress users using the `user_map` dict supplied later.

 ## Credits
 Sean Leavey
 <github@attackllama.com>